cyverse/ds-playbooks/README.md

-# ds-ansible
+# CyVerse DS Playbooks

-The git repo for holding the Data Store ansible playbooks
+This is a collection of playbooks for maintaining CyVerse's Data Store.